kylenyh/knyh.github.io/README.md

 **Libraries**: No library used

 #### Marketing Sales Regression Analysis (Machine Learning)
-* Extracted relevant columns to perform regression analysis
+* Extracted relevant columns to perform multiple regression analysis
 * Created a multiple linear regression model to quantify the relationship between different marketing trends and sales
 * Summarized the multiple linear regression model to make conclusions on hypotheses statements